danielr1996/k8s-hetzner/README.md

 cd ansible && ansible-galaxy collection install community.kubernetes && ansible-playbook playbook.yaml
 ```

+## Next steps
+This leaves you with a basic kubernetes setup that you can deploy applications into.
+However your applications are only accesible inside the cluster or with `kubectl port-forward`,
+therefore you might want to install an ingress controller to allow forwarding traffic to your deployments.

 ## Involved Software
 - hetzner cloud
 - hetzner dns